So you want to start paying off your debt? Such a smart move!

 2. Figure Out How Much Debt You Have

 Get out a piece of paper and start writing down all the debts you have.
+I also have a printable worksheet you can use to guide you.
 Look up each debtor and then write down every individual loan and today’s balance.
 If you have a messy debt situation and you don’t even know all your debtors, it’s time to focus.
 Try to remember, do some research, or even look on your credit report to see if your debtors are listed there.
 Once you’ve written down every loan you have and today’s balance on it, add up the total.
 This is your starting point.

 When I did this back in 2016 I discovered we had seven debtors, over 22 different loans, and a total balance of almost $71,000.
 It hurt!